wighawag/forge-deploy/README.md

 It tries to keep compatibility with [hardhat-deploy](https://github.com/wighawag/hardhat-deploy) as far as possible (work in progress).

+forge-deploy aims at provoding the minimal set of function to provide an elegant deployment system for foundry.

 ## Features
-- generate type-safe deployment function for forge contracts. no need to pass in string of text and hope the abi encoded args are in the correct order.
+- generate type-safe deployment function for forge contracts. no need to pass in string of text and hope the abi encoded args are in the correct order or of the correct type.
 - save deployments in json file (based on hardhat-deploy schema)
+- modular system based on templates and solidity library

+## Modularity

+The system is modular.
+The deploy functions provided by default offer a basic set of feature but the system can be extended by custom function easily.
+See [contracts/DefaultDeployerFunction.sol](./contracts/DefaultDeployerFunction.sol) and how this is a simple library that you can provide yourself.
+The only thing forge-deploy really provide is the specific set of functions in [contrats/Deployer.sol](./contracts/Deployer.sol) to `save` and `get` deployments

 ## How to use